random-streak/Internship_Work_Renga/readme.md

 ---

-### 8. `Presentations/` – Slides
+### 8. `Presentations` – Slides

 Contains three PDF presentations given at different stages of the internship, summarising:

-- The methodology and gradual evolution of the study
+- The methodology and gradual evolution of the study - (Attached as .pdf files with the names starting as 01, 02 & 03 representing the order)
 - Key intermediate and final results
 - Discussion of implications for market participation and regulation